mo10serek/CST_8916_Final_Project/README.md

 pip install -r requirements.txt
 ```

-in the two terminals run the next two sensor scripts which are sensor2.py and sensor3.py and you will see that all sensors are running.
+In the two terminals, run the next two sensor scripts which are sensor2.py and sensor3.py and you will see that all sensors are running.

 ## Results